cuberis/dev-standards/_harp/public/pages/html.md

 Let's face it, the web is built with HTML and we write a ton of it 👨‍💻.
 So let's aim write it well!
 Besides, who wants to wade through a sea of `<div>`s all day!

 ## Semantics
 When writing HTML markup, semantics are very, very important.
 Semantics actually give meaning to your markup which helps with readability, maintainability, accessibility and other benefits.
-An example of semantic markup would be using a `<nav>` element for a menu instead of a `<div>` tag, or an `<article>` tag for a blog post.
-Example of good semantics:
+Elements should be used for their intended semantic purpose, i.e. a `<nav>` element for a menu instead of a `<div>`, a `<button>` for a button, or an `<article>` tag for a blog post.
+An example of good semantics:

 ```
 <article class="post">
   <header class="post-header">
-    <h1 class="post-title">The Title</h1>
+    <h2 class="post-title">The Title</h2>
     <time class="post-date">April, 26, 2019</time>
   </header>
   <p>The content</p>